-Rush University Medical Center has opened a center for airway diseases, a comprehensive program to treat people with interrelated chronic conditions such as sinusitis, allergies, asthma and sleep apnea, which affect millions of people.
+Rush University Medical Center has opened a comprehensive center to treat people with interrelated chronic upper airway conditions, including sinusitis, allergies, asthma and sleep apnea.
 It is the first program of its kind in Illinois.

 Conditions involving the airway can vary in severity and can cause a complex combination of symptoms — such as persistent sinus pain and pressure, breathing problems, sleep disturbances and coughing — that can severely affect quality of life.

 “People with one or more of these conditions often find themselves visiting one medical specialist after another in the quest for the correct relief and treatment they need,” said Dr. Pete Batra, professor and chairperson of the Department of Otorhinolaryngology, Head and Neck Surgery at Rush.

 The Rush Center for Sinus, Allergy and Asthma Care brings together specialists in the following areas: